AbdusSattar-70/Ruby-Group-Capstone/README.md

 # 📖 [Ruby-Group-Capstone] <a name="about-project"></a>

-> ## The **Ruby-Group-Capstone** project consists of three classes: Person, Student, and Teacher.
-The Person class has attributes for identification, name, and age, along with getters and setters.
-It also has a method to check if a person is of age or has parental permission.The Student class inherits from Person and adds a classroom attribute.
-It includes a method called play_hooky to represent skipping class.The Teacher class also inherits from Person and includes a specialization attribute.
-It overrides the can_use_services. method to always return true.Each class is saved in a separate file for better organization.
-The project provides a foundation for a library management system in a school environment.
+> ## The **Ruby-Group-Capstone** project 'The Catalog of My Things' app is a Ruby-based solution for managing and organizing your collection of books, games, and music albums.
+It allows you to add new items, explore your collection by labels, genres, and authors, and provides a user-friendly interface for easy navigation.
+It's a convenient tool to keep track of your personal inventory of books, games, and music albums.

 ## 🛠 Built With <a name="built-with"></a>